 The initial head I created in Blender, was a generic head – little more than a balloon shape.
 So I made a representation of a specific individual: however the self-portrait was all about the objects placed on the “head”.
 With this head, I wanted a classic 3D bust as the starting point.

-images from `Faceless Portraits’ a series of photographs I produced in November last year and shared on Twitter.
+Having made a digital, yet traditional, representation of a head I looked to camouflage it with a set of photographic images from `Faceless Portraits’ a series of photographs I produced in November last year and shared on Twitter.

 Inside looking out